Smiles and songs: 'ROMP Around Town' returns for 2nd year

-The sounds of fiddle, guitar and vocal harmonies filled the dining and recreation room on the ninth floor of the Owensboro Health Regional Hospital on Thursday afternoon.
+The sounds of fiddle, guitar and vocal harmonies filled the dining and recreation room on the ninth floor of the Owensboro Health Regional Hospital on June 15.

-Local musicians Randy Lanham and Wayne Morris played tunes ranging from bluegrass classics like Bill Monroe’s “Blue Moon of Kentucky,” Bobby McFerrin’s Grammy Award-staple “Don’t Worry Be Happy” and the Michael Jackson hit “Man in the Mirror.”
+Local musicians Randy Lanham and Wayne Morris, from Daviess and McLean counties respectively, played tunes ranging from bluegrass classics like Bill Monroe’s “Blue Moon of Kentucky,” Bobby McFerrin’s Grammy Award-staple “Don’t Worry Be Happy” and the Michael Jackson hit “Man in the Mirror.”

 And as a small crowd of patients and staff sang along and made song requests, Lanham and Morris were all smiles as it was for a good cause — the second annual “ROMP Around Town” program.